sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-node-protocol.md

 Type: `boolean`\
 Default: `false`

-Currently `require(…)` with the `node:` protocol only available in Node.js v16, if you don't care about old versions, you can set it to `true`.
+Currently, `require(…)` with the `node:` protocol is only available on Node.js 16.
+If you don't care about old versions, you can set this to `true`.

 We'll remove this option and check `require(…)` by default once this feature get backported to v12.